On the shape of nucleons at high energies: Fast nucleons in the transverse projection

 \section{Fast nucleons in the transverse projection}

 We proceed from the idea that nucleon at rest can be represented in the first approximation as a bound state of three light quarks.
-Of course, quarks can virtually split into other quarks and gluons, but they immediately recombine back to their original state, so that the average number of quarks in the nucleon at rest is approximately three.
+Of course, the quarks can virtually split into other quarks and gluons, but they immediately recombine back, so that the average number of quarks in the nucleon at rest is approximately three.
 This can be understood as follows.
-Each of the original quarks is distributed in the configuration space with a variance which can be estimated as the radius $R_0$ of the nucleon at rest.
-In turn, if quarks are distributed in the configuration space, they are distributed in the momentum space, as well, with the variance $\mu \simeq 1/R_0$, which roughly is 0.3 GeV.
-Since in the nucleon at rest the quarks have on average zero momenta, the latter variance, by virtue of $\langle E^2 \rangle \simeq \langle p^2 \rangle$, can be interpreted as the effective quark mass.
+Each initial quark in the nucleon is distributed with a variance that can be estimated as the radius $R_{\mbox{ v}}$ of the nucleon at rest.
+In turn, if quarks are distributed in the configuration space, they are distributed in the momentum space, as well, with a variance of $\mu \simeq 1/R_{\mbox{ v}}$, which is roughly 0.3 GeV.
+Furthermore, since the light quarks are almost massless, their average energy and average momenta squared are connected via the relation $\langle E^2 \rangle \simeq \langle p^2 \rangle$.
+However, the average quark momentum is zero.
+So, $\langle p^2 \rangle$ is essentially the momentum variance.
+Consequently, $\langle E^2 \rangle \simeq \mu^2$ and $\mu$ can be interpreted as the effective quark mass in the nucleon.
 Owing to its large value, the splitting of quarks in the nucleon at rest is strongly suppressed.

-A completely different picture is formed in a fast-moving nucleon.
-In this case the splitting of fast quarks or gluons---further partons---is not limited.
-They can split freely, acquiring effective mass due to transverse motions and losing longitudinal momentum, until they become slow.
-As they become slow, the mechanism of suppressing the splitting turns on again, and the development of the decay cascade is completed.
+A completely different picture occurs in a fast-moving nucleon.
+Because of the excess energy, the fast quarks and gluons---hereinafter referred to as partons---split freely, acquiring effective (``transverse'') mass due to their transverse motion.
+Simultaneously, they lose the longitudinal momentum and the energy, until they become slow.
+When they become slow, they can no longer split due to their large effective mass, and the development of the decay cascade is completed.